thinkyhead

 Set the XYZ distance from the nozzle to the probe trigger-point.
 These offsets are required for the firmware to know how to probe the bed and where probed points are in relation to the nozzle, and vice-versa.

-The easiest way to get the Z offset value (assuming your homed Z = 0.0) is to:
+If the Probe Wizard is unavailable, the easiest way to get the Z offset value (assuming your homed Z = 0.0) is to:

 • Home the Z axis.